What is Convergence in Finite Element Analysis?

 Fig 07: Shear locking in beam bending problem and convergence for different elements

-So now the importance of convergence has been discussed, how can convergence be measured?
+So now that the importance of convergence has been discussed, how can convergence be measured?
 What is a quantitative measure for convergence?
-The first way would be to compare with analytical solutions or experimental results.
+One way to measure it would be to compare with analytical solutions or experimental results.

 Fig 08: Definition of errors

 As shown in Fig. 08, several errors can be defined for displacement, strains, and stresses.
-These errors could be used to compare and they would need to reduce with mesh refinement.
+These errors could be used for comparison, and they would need to reduce with mesh refinement.
 However, in a FEM mesh, the quantities are calculated at various points (nodal and Gauss).
 So in this case, where and at how many points should the error be calculated?

 Fig 09: Error norm and comparison with the element size

 Hence, alternatively, norms are defined such that the averaged errors over the entire structure or part of the structure can be calculated.
 As shown in Fig. 09, the error norms can also be compared to the size of the element.
-Here “c” is a constant of proportionality while “h” is the element size, as defined in Fig. 09.
-Hence, several errors like L2 and Energy error norms can be defined as below:
+Here “c” is a constant of proportionality, while “h” is the element size, as defined in Fig. 09.
+Hence, several errors such as L2 and Energy error norms can be defined as below:

-However, in real practical applications, a non-dimensional version of the same is more useful to assess the actual degree of error.
-Hence, here the root-mean-square value of the norms as defined below are used to plot the reduction in error.
+However, in real practical applications, a nondimensional version of the same is more useful to assess the actual degree of error.
+Therefore, here the root-mean-square value of the norms, as defined below, is used to plot the reduction in error.